 Summer vacation is the perfect time to catch up on your TBR list.
 If you are looking for suggestions to add to that list, several well-known authors are back with new works that are sure to appeal to history/historical fiction fans.
-Check out the list below for a selection of both fiction and nonfiction titles, and click on the links for to learn additional information, read reviews, and place a hold on your favorite titles.
+Check out the list below for a selection of both fiction and nonfiction titles, and click on the links for additional information, to read reviews, and to place a hold on your favorite titles.

 Pulitzer Prize-winning historian, McCullough, tells the story of the settling of the Northwest Territory in the late 18th century.